ECHL suspends Panetta after he is accused of racial gesture

-The East Coast Hockey League suspended Jacob Panetta on Sunday after the brother of longtime NHL defenseman P.K.
+The ECHL suspended Jacob Panetta on Sunday after the brother of longtime NHL defenseman P.K.
 Subban accused the Jacksonville defenseman of making “monkey gestures” in his direction.

-The ECHL said the indefinite suspension is pending a hearing under its collective bargaining agreement with its players.
+The league said the indefinite suspension is pending a hearing under its collective bargaining agreement with its players.
+Jacksonville then announced it had to decided to cut Panetta.

 The incident with Panetta and Jordan Subban, which occurred 23 seconds into overtime during the Icemen’s 1-0 home victory over South Carolina on Saturday, comes in the wake of minor league forward Krystof Hrabik’s 30-game suspension for making a racial gesture during a Jan.
 12 AHL game.